Matchstic/libwidgetinfo/lib/Middleware/markdown/syntax-inline.md

 ### Behind the scenes

-For this to work, Xen HTML integrates with [tinybind](https://blikblum.github.io/tinybind/).
-This integration means that all features of `tinybind` are available in Xen HTML by default, and is not limited to replacing text inside of elements.
+For this to work, the Widget API integrates with [tinybind](https://blikblum.github.io/tinybind/).
+This integration means that all features of `tinybind` are available in by default, and is not limited to replacing text inside of elements.